jasonhutchens/professor_lazybones/README.md

   + switch
   + door
   + key
-* dwarves have HP and perhaps different skillz
+* lab assistants have HP and perhaps different skillz
 * select a dwarf, and command it
 * play / step through the level
 * dwarf dialog for errors etc